-Interested to find out more about the artworks in Odyssey: Navigating Nameless Seas?
-Join SAM curator John Tung as he brings you on a specially curated tour that will provide insights into the artworks featured in the exhibition, as well as discuss the curatorial process behind their selection and presentation.
+\$28 for a bundle package with Artists and Curators Dialogue Tour (U.P. \$35)

+24

+SAM singaporeartmuseum contemporary art in southeast asia

+ECHO

+Date: Saturday, 4 June - Sunday, 28 August 2016

+Venue: Level 2, SAM

+Ever thought of embarking on an adventure?
+Who will be your journey's companion?
+Share with us to what lands your quest will take you and echo your aspirations in this chamber of dreams.

+The Other Selfie Machine

+Date: Saturday, 4 June - Sunday, 28 August 2016

+Venue: Level 1 (near Dome Café), SAM

+Same same but different!
+See more than double with our new Selfie Machine at SAM.
+Compare your shots with those taken at the Original Selfie Machine at SAM at 8Q and upload your favourites to your social media pages.
+Don't forget to tag #imaginariumsg and #odysseysg

+\$4 for 1 printout

 Knots Workshop for Explorers

-Saturday, 23 July 1pm - 3pm (4 - 12 years old) | SAM 3.30pm - 5pm (12 years old and above) | SAM
+Date: Saturday, 23 July 2016

+Time: 1pm - 3pm (for 4 - 12-years-old); 3.30pm - 5pm (for 12-year-old and above)

+Venue: SAM Glass Hall

 A good knot can save lives!
 Do you know how many different types of knots exist and what the purpose of each individual knot is?
 Try your hand at different knot tying techniques and learn the interesting art of bends and hitches with experts from the Republic of Singapore Navy.

-For more information and to register, visit www.singaporeartmuseum.sq

-Educational Programmes
+An Evening with the Veterans of the Republic of Singapore Navy

+Date: (TBC)

+Time: 7pm - 8.30pm Venue: SAM Glass Hall

+25

+Join us for an evening of real-life adventure as veterans of the Republic of Singapore Navy share their stories and aquatic adventures beyond the coasts of Singapore. \$3.
+Tickets available at SAM and SISTIC.

-Educators Tours And Talks
+Educators Tours and Talks

-Friday, 1 July | 4pm | SAM
+Date: Friday, 1 July 2016

+Time: 4pm

+Venue: SAM

 Tours and talks are held to give educators preparing to bring students for a visit an overview of SAM's upcoming exhibitions.
 Join SAM curator Andrea Fam and educator Shirley Khng as they share more about the ideas and concepts behind the artworks in Odyssey: Navigating Nameless Seas.
 Each educator will be given a copy of the education resource.

-For more information and to register, visit www.singaporeartmuseum.sg/education

 School Workshops

-Weekdays | 10:30am, 2:30pm | SAM
+Weekdays

+Time: 10.30am or 2.30pm

+Venue: SAM

 Educational workshops inspired by the artworks at Odyssey: Navigating Nameless Seas have been specially developed to offer students a multidisciplinary and holistic contemporary art experience.
 These workshops range from learning specific art techniques to craft-making, encourage originality and development of language skills and self-confidence, and facilitate exploration.

-For more information and to register, visit www.singaporeartmuseum.sg/education
+For more information, please visit www.singaporeartmuseum.sg/education

 Activity Sheets

 Suitable for both students and young adults, the activity sheets - which are based on selected artworks in the exhibition - are catered to different age groups and are available for download at the SAM website.

+26